hundrieser/FSS/README.md

 + `VarianceModulationCurves`: The simulations on variance modulation curves in case of different parametric distributions (Figures 1-3 in manuscript)
 + `TestingForPresenceFSS`: The simulations on the test for the presence of finite sample smeariness (Figure 5 in manuscript)
 + `TestingForEqualityOfMeans`: The simulation on the performance of the asymptotic quantile and bootstrap based tests (Table 1 and Figures 6-8 in manuscript).
 Further we provide the code for the variance variance modulation at difference sample sizes for the considered distributions (Tables 3 and 4).
 + `WindAnalysis`: The code for the wind data analysis (Figures 9,10, and in Appendix Figures 2,3).
-The underlying wind data for the cities of Goettingen and Basel but can be accessed from meteoBlue.
+The underlying wind data for the cities Goettingen and Basel is not provided in the folder but can be accessed from meteoBlue.